-- A master's degree from a regionally accredited college or university - For District Administrator licensing candidates, a license in educational

-- administration at some level (principalship, director of instruction, director of special education and pupil services, school business administrator) or eligibility to hold such a license or similar position - References including a commitment to a partnership - A letter of intent - A curriculum vitae - An interview including a structured writing task and other entry assessments
+- A master's degree from a regionally accredited college or university - For District Administrator licensing candidates, a license in teaching or pupil services and three years of experience in the license area.
+Additional administrative licenses may be added to the program. - References including a commitment to a partnership - A letter of intent - A curriculum vitae - An interview including a structured writing task and other entry assessments

-DEGREE REQUIREMENTS